 Caching does not guarantee true performance and is definitely not the ultimate solution for website performance.
-It might make your website look great on the Pingdom test for that matter (as seen above in the WP Engine test) but in reality, the cache does not help if the visitor is visiting the site for the first time.
+It might make your website look great on the Pingdom test, for that matter (as seen above in the WP Engine test), but in reality, the cache does not help if the visitor is visiting the site for the first time.

-There are two absolute truths for caching that you need to know about.
+There are two absolute truths about caching that you need to know about.
 First, caches need to be filled before they can be used.
 When the visitor enters a site for the first time that uses a full-page cache, several requests are made to the server to fetch the required assets and information to display on the webpage.
-That means that caching is a performance enhancement, and will never work for the first request.
+That means that caching is a performance enhancement and will never work for the first request.

 The second important thing is that caches always expire.
 This means that even though you cache a page now, the cached page will at some point be erased from the cache – and the cached element needs to be rebuilt.